SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/09_declarative_storage_management_strategy.md

 ### 1.2.
 The Solution: Safety Over Unchecked Automation

-We propose a new strategy that shifts from a purely convergent model to a **"state-validation" model**.
-This model prioritizes data safety above all else.
+This document outlines our **"state-validation" model**, which prioritizes data safety above all else.

 **Our Guiding Principles:**